 Director of Member Services

 Sally has been in higher education for 8 years, starting her experience in Housing and Residence Life.
 For the last 5 and a half years, she has worked in Career Services as the Career and Internship Coordinator and Director of Career Services at Indiana University East in Richmond, IN.
 She has recently accepted a position with the Indiana Chamber of Commerce as the Assistant Director of Educator Engagement.
 She enjoys working with employers, educators, and community partners to provide meaningful work-based learning opportunities.
 She has been a member of CDPI for a number of years attending the annual conference and serving on the conference planning committee.

 Outside of work, she truly enjoys spending time with her family.
 She also likes to be outdoors hiking, playing sports, and kayaking.
 She looks forward to serving on the CDPI Board and working with all of the members of CDPI.

-Kristine is the Assistant Director of Career Services for the O’Neill School of Public and Environmental Affairs at IUPUI.
+Kristine is the Director of Career and Professional Development for the Fairbanks School of Public Health at IUPUI.
 She started working in career advising in 2014 and joined IUPUI in 2016 as part of the career advising team at the O'Neill School of Public and Environmental Affairs.
 Kristine enjoyed getting to know the CDPI community during her term as President and is excited to continue contributing to the organization as Past President.

 She hopes all members know that the strength of the organization is in the creativity and collaboration of members and thanks all of you for making her term as President so rewarding.